ferrilab/bitvec/README.md

 `bitvec` is the only crate in the Rust ecosystem that fits directly into the Rust language memory model and APIs.
-Its most important feature is the [`&/mut BitSlice`][`BitSlice`] reference type, which is a slice of bits without any restriction on where in memory it begins or ends.
+Its most important feature is the [`&/mut BitSlice`] reference type, which is a slice of bits without any restriction on where in memory it begins or ends.
 Because it is a reference, it can be used in traits whose signatures demand an explicit *reference* type, not merely some borrowing handle.

-In addition, `bitvec` implements the register behavior seen in C and Ada [bitfield]s by permitting any `&/mut BitSlice` region to be used as if it were a memory location into and out of which programmers can move integers.
+In addition, `bitvec` implements the register behavior seen in C and Ada [bitfield]s by permitting many [`&/mut BitSlice`] regions to be used as if they were memory locations into and out of which programmers can move integers.

 Furthermore, `bitvec` implements the entire standard-library sequence API, to the point that you can begin using the crate by running a `sed` script and have